lpoaura/GN2PG/README.rst

 Full download
 #############

-To full download json datas into synthese_json table, run :
+To download all datas from API, run :

 .. code-block:: bash